 5. What distinguishes a good CNC milling machine?

-Since CNC milling is so versatile, a good CNC milling machine is characterized by its attractive price-performance ratio.
+Since CNC milling is so versatile, a good one is characterized by its attractive price-performance ratio.
 Finally, CNC systems can be produced according to their requirements in completely different stages of development.
 It is therefore not always necessary to use high-precision systems that mill in the tolerance range of 8μm.
-Nevertheless, there are some features that every good CNC milling machine should bring.
+Nevertheless, there are some features that every good CNC mill should bring.
 These include process reliability as well as high geometric accuracy and dynamics.
 Intuitive operation, a high process speed as well as the modifiability and open interfaces round off the requirement profile of a good CNC milling machine.

 6. What are portal milling machines?

-A portal milling machine is a CNC milling machine, whose milling head is attached to a crossbeam, which is guided between two uprights.
-Due to the construction, this CNC milling machine acts like a portal, from which the name results.
+A portal milling machine is a mill, whose milling head is attached to a crossbeam, which is guided between two uprights.
+Due to the construction, this CNC mill acts like a portal, from which the name results.
 The material to be processed is set up on a fixed clamping table or in a clamping field with fixed uprights on a movable clamping table.
 In the industrial sector, a portal milling machine is suitable for the effective processing of large areas and is often used for face milling of large panels.
 A corresponding portal milling machine from imes-icore is the large format MMF CNC milling machine.

 7. Can you build a CNC milling machine yourself?

 Since our CNC milling machines have a modular structure and are therefore adaptable to application, they can be assembled by a technically skilled person.
-As long as you do not want to use a CNC milling machine as a hobby, we strongly advise against it.
-The quality and effectiveness of a self-made CNC milling machine does not come close to an industrially manufactured system, for reasons of quality assurance.
+As long as you do not want to use a CNC mill as a hobby, we strongly advise against it.
+The quality and effectiveness of a self-made solution does not come close to an industrially manufactured system, for reasons of quality assurance.